 Control: Several naturally occurring enemies feed on thrips.
 To avoid killing these beneficial insects, which naturally reduce thrips populations, insecticides should be avoided as much as possible.
 Blue sticky traps will help protect daylilies from thrips.
 Paint cardboard or wooden boards blue and then coat with petroleum jelly.
 Attach them to stakes and place near the daylilies.

-If serious damage is occurring, insecticidal soap is recommended.
+If serious damage is occurring, insecticidal soap or spinosad sprays are recommended.
 As with any pesticide, read and follow all label directions and precautions.

 Twospotted Spider Mites (Tetranychus urticae): The twospotted spider mite and other mite species can be a problem on daylilies.
 Mites are not insects but are more closely related to spiders.
 They are very small, less than 1/50 inch long.
 They have piercing mouthparts that allow them to puncture plant tissue and suck plant sap.
 Mites tend to be more of a problem during hot, dry periods.
 Over time, some spider mites produce a fine web on leaves, which protects their eggs and young.
 With a light infestation, daylily leaves and flowers develop yellowish speckles.
 Partially as a result of the mite’s tiny size, this damage often goes unnoticed until damage is more severe.
 With a heavy infestation, the speckles will run together and entire leaves can become bleached and die.
 Along with leaf decline, growth is stunted.

 Control: Spider mites overwinter (survive the winter) on weeds, such as chickweed.
 Removing nearby weeds before spring growth is an important step in the control of spider mites.
 Insecticidal soap, if started early in the infestation, is effective at controlling spider mites.
+For more severe infestations, tau-fluvalinate or bifenthrin sprays will control spider mites.
+See Table 1 for examples of brands and products.
 As with all pesticides, read and follow all label directions and precautions.